−1: Algebraic properties

-Although there are no real square roots of −1, the complex number i satisfies i^{2} = −1, and as such can be considered as a square root of −1.
+Although there are no real number square roots of −1, the complex number i satisfies i^{2} = −1, and as such can be considered as a square root of −1.
 The only other complex number whose square is −1 is −i because there are exactly two square roots of any non‐zero complex number, which follows from the fundamental theorem of algebra.
 In the algebra of quaternions – where the fundamental theorem does not apply – which contains the complex numbers, the equation x^{2} = −1 has infinitely many solutions.